Alternate Unit 2: Powering Our Future: Energy

 In this science-based unit, students explore the world of energy.
 In the first half of the unit, students learn what energy is, the different ways that energy is transferred from place to place, and the ways energy can be converted from one type to another.
-In the second half of the unit students explore the pros and cons of different types of renewable and nonrenewable energy.
-After learning about the different types of energy, students will grapple with what the world’s energy future will look like if more renewable solutions aren’t found, particularly in their communities.
+In the second half of the unit students explore the pros and cons of different types of renewable and nonrenewable energy sources.
+After learning about the different types of energy sources, students will propose the addition of a new source of energy to help provide electricity in their community.
 Through a combination of reading and research, it is our hope that students begin to build a deeper understanding of energy and its influence on our lives.

 Fishtank Plus for ELA

 Unlock features to optimize your prep time, plan engaging lessons, and monitor student progress.